Span Offset is the amount of deviation in output or reading from the exact value at a point within the measurement span.

 For example a pressure transducer for measuring 0 to 15 psi pressure with a 0 to 30 mV output may have a span offset tolerance of +/-0.1% span.
 Therefore at 7.5 psi the maximum span setting tolerance will be +/- 0.015 mV.

-Request info on span output adjustable measurement products for your application.
+Featured span output adjustable measurement products

 - BSL – Best Straight Line